Flotomate/product_docs/source/patch-management/manage-computer-groups.rst

    :align: center
    :alt: figure 13.2

--  You can search a Computer Group list using a search bar (Figure 13) that supports Advance Search and is similar to the one used for searching Computers in an :ref:`Endpoint scope <add-computer-scope>`.
-You can open the details of any Computer by click on it.
+-  You can search for a Computer Group using the search bar (Figure 13) which supports Advance Search and is similar to the one used for searching Computers in an :ref:`Endpoint scope <add-computer-scope>`.
+You can open the details of any Computer Group by click on it.

 **Edit/Delete Groups**